laravel/docs/homestead.md

 ### Adding Additional Sites

 Once your Homestead environment is provisioned and running, you may want to add additional Nginx sites for your Laravel applications.
-You can run as many Laravel installation as you wish on a single Homestead environment.
-There are two ways to do this.
-First, you may simply add the sites to your `Homestead.yaml` file, `vagrant destroy` the box, and then `vagrant up` again.
+You can run as many Laravel installations as you wish on a single Homestead environment.
+There are two ways to do this: First, you may simply add the sites to your `Homestead.yaml` file, `vagrant destroy` the box, and then `vagrant up` again.

 Alternatively, you may use the `serve` script that is available on your Homestead environment.
 To use the `serve` script, SSH into your Homestead environment and run the following command: